Myth or Fact? The Real Impact of Disconnecting Your Car Battery on the ECU

 Continuously monitors the vehicle’s systems and can store error codes, aiding in troubleshooting and repairs.

 Since the role of the ECU is so important.
 How can you better maintain your ECU system?
-OBD2 scanner with bluetooth help to get a full picture of the condition of your car's ECU.
+Car diagnostic scanner automotive help to get a full picture of the condition of your car's ECU.
 It also allows you to recode the ECU easily at home.

 Car Scanner | ANCEL